-A recent Ponemon study on cyber resilience made a strong case for the power of automation within organizations’ security programs.
-Yet, many organizations still have not made the leap to automation.
+A study by Ponemon Institute made a strong case for the power of automation within organizations’ security programs.
+Yet, many organizations still have not made the leap.
 The study found that only 23% of organizations use automation extensively versus 77% of respondents who use automation moderately.

-The report cited six benefits from automating security, including these two related to data privacy and cybersecurity:
+The report cited six benefits from using automated security tools, including these two related to data privacy and cybersecurity:

-Data Discovery and Classification are the first two steps of Spirion’s Data Privacy Management Framework.
-These form the bedrock of any data privacy program because you must first know where your sensitive data resides and what levels of protection it needs.
-Without those two fundamental steps, your company will not be able to get a full picture of its data for privacy compliance.
+Data discovery and classification form the bedrock of any organization’s data privacy program because you must first know where your sensitive data resides and what levels of protection it needs.
+Without those two fundamental steps, your company will not be able to get a full picture of its data for proactive privacy compliance.

 Data discovery and classification are so critical, they’ve made their way into the first two steps of Spirion’s data privacy management framework.
 This framework breaks down effective data privacy management into five steps.
 By using this framework, businesses can take a strategic approach to data management that not only protects consumer privacy but also increases business benefits:

 When your organization handles mountains of data, trying to manually discover and classify data is impossible.
 Instead, teams should look to automated data discovery and classification tools for improved accuracy and a streamlined workflow that mitigates cross-department confusion and wasted hours.
 To see how Spirion’s Sensitive Data Platform leads in accurate, automated data discovery and classification, you can watch a free demo here.